-Although CKD can be caused by primary disease of the kidneys themselves, it is most often a secondary effect of diseases like diabetes, hypertension, HIV, lupus, etc.
+Although Chronic Kidney Disease(CKD) can be caused by primary disease of the kidneys themselves, it is most often a secondary effect of diseases like diabetes, hypertension, HIV, lupus, etc.

-Diabetes: Diabetes is the primary disease most often associated with CKD.
-Diabetic nephropathy is the leading cause of kidney disease in the U.S. That’s because elevated blood sugars over time can impair blood flow to the kidneys, causing damage.
-People with both Type 1 diabetes (once called juvenile onset) and Type 2 diabetes (once called adult onset, but now also increasingly common among preteens and teenagers) are at high risk for CKD and should be tested regularly.
+Diabetes is the primary disease most often associated with Kidney disease, That’s because elevated blood sugars over time can impair blood flow to the kidneys, causing damage.
+People with both Type 1 diabetes (once called juvenile onset) and Type 2 diabetes (once called adult onset, but now also increasingly common among preteens and teenagers) are at high risk for Chronic Kidney Disease(CKD) and should be tested regularly.

 Reversible factors contributing to CKD It is possible that the following reversible components of renal insufficiency can be corrected especially in older persons (over 70) and in children:

 - Nephrotoxic agents such as acetaminophen and nonsteroidal analgesics